Jelmerro/carafe/README.md

 In short, carafe is aimed to ease the configuration of wine bottles/carafes, without introducing any magic or changing the wine prefix system.

-### Dependencies

-carafe is pure python and only uses native imports, some of them are python 3.5+.

-Wine is the only dependency of carafe and it can even do some management tasks without wine installed (such as remove, info and list).
-Creating and starting the carafes is done by wine, and won't work without it installed.

-carafe will show a warning when the 'wine' command is not found, and offer instructions to resolve the problem.
-For some installation methods an alias might be needed, or you can configure the wine location in the config file.
-You can manually edit the `~/.carafe/config.json` to change the default wine command location.
-It might be needed to create the config file, as it normally will only be stored when links or special arch types are used.
-The config file also accepts a 'winetricks' field for setting the winetricks location/path separately.

 ### Logging